dichevk/MCS-Python/Readme.md

-This is the implementation of Monte-Carlo Simulation in Python.
+This is the implementation of Monte Carlo Simulation - The house always wins in Python.
  Pre-requisites are python3, pytest, SQLalchemy and pyFlask.
 More on these technologies:
  https://docs.python.org/3/
  https://docs.pytest.org/en/7.1.x/contents.html